Minesweeper War Badge: Post-War

-After the official establishment of the West German government in 1949, and the sub-subsequent founding of the new German Navy in 1956, the Bundesmarine found most of its ships crewed by former Kriegsmarines.
+After the official establishment of the West German government in 1949, and the sub-subsequent founding of the new German Navy in 1956, the Bundesmarine found many of its ships crewed by former Kriegsmarines.

-Following a similar directive as the rest of the Bundeswehr, the Bundesmarine began to re-issue several de-nazified medals which had been previously earned and issued during WW2.
-The decision to re-issue these medals was made after a Federal decision in 1957 to re-issue a select number of medals pertaining to combat and civilian service with the Wehrmacht (Nazi party medals were not re-issued).
+Following a similar directive as the rest of the Bundeswehr, the Bundesmarine allowed several de-nazified versions of World War II medals, which had been previously earned and issued, to be worn.
+The decision to allow re-issued versions of these medals to be worn was made after a Federal decision in 1957.
+Thereafter, a select number of medals pertaining to combat and civilian service with the Wehrmacht (Nazi party medals were not re-issued) were produced.
 These medals were re-issued to retired and active members of the former Kriegsmarine.
 Members of the Bundesmarine who had not served during the war were not eligible to receive this medal.

 These 1957 re-issued medals are identical in most respect to their wartime equivalents, the most prominent difference being the removal of the German eagle and Swastika.
 Post-war Minesweeper medals were produced by a wide variety of German medal manufacturers between the 1960s–1980s.
 These new medals often do not bear a makers mark.
 They also sometimes utilize some newer medals in their construction.